ushasigh/srsran-jbpf/docs/codelets.md

 __sdu_delivered_bytes__:  the number of SDU bytes delivered to PDCP.

 __sdu_delivered_latency__: min/avg/max stats for the "rx-delivered" latency.
-This is the duration (in nansocs) from the time when the first byte of a PDU arrives, until the time when that SDU is delivered to PDCP.
+This is the duration (in nanosecs) from the time when the first byte of a PDU arrives, until the time when that SDU is delivered to PDCP.

 The following is also present in UM and AM mode:

-__pdu_window_pkts__: min/avg/max stats for the number of packets in the reception buffer
+__pdu_window_pkts__: min/avg/max stats for the number of packets in the reception buffer.
+This is sampled in every RLC UL hook.

 # 7. MAC